LukeParker/P2PLife/README.md

 # THE RULES
 All apps listed are carefully vetted to ensure they follows certain Rules:

 *I. Uncensorable:* All must be Fully P2P, meaning no federations, masternodes, central coordinators nor central escrow.
 Every node runs the same software as every other node on the network.

 *II.
 Trustworthy:* Fully Open Source, which means every line of the code of every node is open to all to see.
-“Without Open Source development, it’s only a matter of time until it’s no longer decentralized.”
+It must be assumed that as soon as Open Source development is compromised, it’s only a matter of time until it’s no longer decentralized.
+For this reason plans should be in place for governance of the project to be open or decentralized as well.

 *III.
 Permissionless:* If there are no Iranians, Venezuelans, and North Koreans using this software than it is a failure.
 Projects must be available for download through TOR and VPNs, making it as widely available as possible.